TheOdinProject/curriculum/ruby_on_rails/apis/apis_and_building_your_own.md

 Let's say you want to only allow an API call if your user is logged in.
 Your existing controller authentication will work to cover this as well -- just make sure you've got the right `#before_action` set up (e.g. `before_action :require_login`).
 This might be the case if both logged in and non-logged-in users will be viewing the page but each should see different data.
 You don't want your not-logged-in-users to be able to make API requests for sensitive data just like you wouldn't want them to be able to visit an unauthorized HTML page.

-If you want to handle requests from an application that isn't a web browser (e.g. the command line), you can't rely on browser cookies to authenticate you.
-That's why most APIs issue custom tokens to each authorized user which must be sent along with the request as part of the authentication process.
-We'll talk a bit more about tokens in the next lesson.
+<span id="api-tokens">If you want to handle requests from an application that isn't a web browser (e.g. the command line), you can't rely on browser cookies to authenticate you.
+That's why most APIs issue custom tokens to each authorized user which must be sent along with the request as part of the authentication process.</span>  We'll talk a bit more about tokens in the next lesson.

 #### Next Steps